antrea-io/antrea/site/docs/v0.7.0/architecture.md

 characteristic of Open vSwitch, Antrea is able to implement an extensive set of networking and security features and services on top of Open vSwitch.

+Some information in this document and in particular when it comes to the Antrea Agent is specific to running Antrea on Linux Nodes.
+For information about how Antrea is run on Windows Nodes, please refer to [windows.md](/docs/windows.md).

 ## Components

 In a Kubernetes cluster, Antrea creates a Deployment that runs Antrea Controller, and a DaemonSet that includes two containers to run Antrea Agent and OVS daemons respectively, on every Node.
-The DaemonSet also includes an init container that installs the CNI plugin - `antrea-cni` - on the Node and ensures that the OVS kernel module is loaded.
+The DaemonSet also includes an init container that installs the CNI plugin - `antrea-cni` - on the Node and ensures that the OVS kernel module is loaded and it is chained with the portmap CNI plugin.
 All Antrea Controller, Agent, OVS daemons, and `antrea-cni` bits are included in a single Docker image.
 Antrea also has a command-line tool called `antctl`, and an [Octant](https://github.com/vmware-tanzu/octant) UI plugin.

 <img src="/docs/assets/arch.svg.png" width="600" alt="Antrea Architecture Overview">